mongodb-labs/mongo-c-driver-async/docs/ref/alloc.rst

 Header: |this-header|
 #####################

-.. |this-header| replace:: :header-file:`amongoc/alloc.h`
+.. |this-header| replace:: :header-file:`mlib/alloc.h`
-.. header-file:: amongoc/alloc.h
+.. header-file:: mlib/alloc.h

   Contains types, functions, and constants related to dynamic memory management.

-.. struct:: amongoc_allocator
+.. struct:: mlib_allocator

   Provides support for customizing dynamic memory allocation.

   :header: |this-header|

-  Many |amongoc| APIs accept an `amongoc_allocator` parameter, or otherwise consult other objects that carry an `amongoc_allocator` (e.g. `amongoc_loop` has an associated allocator, and therefore any object associated with an event loop will also use that same allocator).
+  Many |amongoc| APIs accept an `mlib_allocator` parameter, or otherwise consult other objects that carry an `mlib_allocator` (e.g. `amongoc_loop` has an associated allocator, and therefore any object associated with an event loop will also use that same allocator).

   .. member:: void* userdata